-Subrahmanyam Mula received the B.E. degree in electronics and communication engineering from Andhra University, Visakhapatnam, India, in 2001, and the M.Tech. degree in microelectronics and VLSI design from IIT Kharagpur, Kharagpur, India, in 2003, and Ph.D. degree from Department of Electronics and Electrical Communication Engineering, IIT Kharagpur, Kharagpur, India, in 2018.
-From 2003 to 2014, he was with Intel, Bengaluru, India, where he was involved in front-end design verification of gigabit Ethernet switches, processors, chip-sets, and GPUs.
-His current research interests include VLSI signal processing and adaptive systems.
+Subrahmanyam Mula received the B.E. degree in electronics and communication engineering from Andhra University, Visakhapatnam in 2001, and the M.Tech. degree in microelectronics and VLSI design from IIT Kharagpur in 2003, and Ph.D. degree from Department of Electronics and Electrical Communication Engineering, IIT Kharagpur in 2018.
+From 2003 to 2014, he was with Intel, Bengaluru where he was involved in front-end design verification of gigabit Ethernet switches, processors, chip-sets, and GPUs.
+He supported six generations of Intel GPUs from Eaglelake (Gen4) on 65nm to Skylake (Gen9) on 14nm at various levels such as architecture, RTL, Verification, GLS, STA, DFT and Post Si Debug.
+His current research interests include VLSI architectures for real time signal processing applications and adaptive learning systems.

 My research interests span the broad area of VLSI architectures for statistical signal processing algorithms.
 My current research mainly focuses on developing efficient VLSI architectures for real-time adaptive filtering applications.
 For achieving the best performance-flexibility trade-off of the complex adaptive filtering algorithms, I focus on co-design of algorithm and architecture in an intertwined way rather than designing them in isolation.

 · Digital Systems (UG) (July - Dec 2019, July - Dec 2020, Aug - Dec 2021)

 · Digital Circuits Lab (UG) (July - Dec 2019, Aug - Dec 2022)

 · VLSI Architectures for signal processing and machine learning (Theory & Lab) (UG & PG) (Jan - May 2020, Feb - May 2021, Jan - May 2022)